 Your promotion prospects will improve.

 Competition for higher positions and higher salaries is strong and, if you don’t make an effort to stand out from the crowd, you could be undeservedly overlooked.
-By taking on a Graduate Certificate of Education, you are demonstrating your ambition to further your knowledge, personal growth and development.
+By taking on a Graduate Certificate in Education, you are demonstrating your ambition to further your knowledge, personal growth and development.
 You’re showing that you’re committed to the future of your school and students, and that you’re proactively seeking ways to make a positive difference.
 Can your peers say the same?

 Your professional network expands.

 In education, as in any other sector, active networking is vital to career growth.
 Networking is the continuous process of building strong relationships, which you can draw on to share experiences and ideas, solve challenges and help each other towards goals.
-One of the great advantages of studying a Graduate Certificate of Education is the opportunity to do exactly that.
+One of the great advantages of studying a Graduate Certificate in Education is the opportunity to do exactly that.
 Even while studying online, you can grow your professional network to include education professionals from diverse teaching backgrounds.
 As you study, you learn from others, listen to their experiences and reflect on them.

 You can fine-tune a range of skills.

 The World Economic Forum’s 2018 ‘Future of Jobs’ report found that 21st century skills, such as persuasion, emotional intelligence and collaboration, will be in higher demand across industries than narrow technical skills.
-A Graduate Certificate of Education helps you continue to develop these ‘soft skills’, while unleashing new critical thinking and analytical skills that are vital to career progression.
+A Graduate Certificate in Education helps you continue to develop these ‘soft skills’, while unleashing new critical thinking and analytical skills that are vital to career progression.

 It’s more possible than you think.

 For many, the main barrier to taking on postgraduate study is lack of time.
 But you can overcome this hurdle by choosing an education provider that offers the flexibility you need to integrate study back into your life.
-The Graduate Certificate of Education – Assessment of Student Learning is perfect for busy educators who need the freedom to study at their own pace.
+The Graduate Certificate in Education – Assessment of Student Learning is perfect for busy educators who need the freedom to study at their own pace.
 (You can find more tips on how to find time for postgraduate study in this article.)
 Now there really is nothing stopping you from getting your qualification and getting ahead.